JHU-PL-Lab/www-fpse/coding.md

 #use "topfind";;
 ```

-Here is a shell command that you can run to make the above file for you:
+Here is a shell command you can copy/paste to make the above file for you:

 ```sh
 (echo '#use "topfind";;') >~/.ocamlinit